datagrok-ai/public/help/domains/bio/macromolecules.md

 # Datagrok for Macromolecules

-***Datagrok, the Swiss Army knife for data gets a new blade for macromolecules.***
+## Datagrok, the Swiss Army knife for data gets a new blade for macromolecules

 Datagrok is a platform of choice for analyzing assay data in a few big pharma companies and in several smaller biotech companies.
 Datagrok natively supports cheminformatics and bioinformatics, with an extensive toolset supporting SAR analisys for small molecules and antibodies.

 With Datagrok for Macromolecules, we are expanding our capabilities to **polymer design** and **sequence-activity relationship** analysis.
 Our molecular toolkit used across our applications allows to work efficiently with macromolecules both on the macro (sequence) level and going all the way down to atoms if necessary.

 ### Align peptide and nucleotide sequences containing non-natural amino acids or modified nucleotides